buildingSMART/IFC4.3.x-development/docs/templates/Object Connectivity/Control Flow/README.md

 Control Flow
 ============

-Control elements (such as sensors) that monitor or control behavior of flow elements (such as valves) use this relationship to indicate control flow logical behavior.
+Control elements (such as sensors) that monitor or control behaviour of flow elements (such as valves) use this relationship to indicate control flow logical behaviour.

 ```
 concept {